-The close proximity of the stations, coupled with the planned network improvements as part of the Metro proposals, provides an opportunity for Bargoed to diversify its role and increase other uses (offices, residential) in addition to consolidating its retail offer.

-There remains a need for further commercial development on the remainder of the retail plateau, and the creation of a 'business quarter' at the northern end of the town centre involving redevelopment of the vacant retail units.
+The close proximity of the stations, coupled with the planned network improvements as part of the Metro proposals, provides an opportunity for Bargoed to diversify its role and increase other uses (service provision, offices, residential) in addition to consolidating its retail offer.
+There remains a need for further commercial development on the remainder of the retail plateau, and the creation of a 'business quarter' at the northern end of the town centre involving redevelopment of the vacant retail units maximising the proximity to the bus/rail/road network".